testgulshan/react-test/README.md

-# ES6 React boilerplate using Webpack
+# ES6 React 16 using Webpack 3